 But why are you listed on my insurance's web site as taking my plan? - From September of 2019 through July of 2022 I was splitting time between my private practice and a group practice in Stow, MA.
 I was seeing insurance based clients through that group practice under their provider ID (called an NPI number).
 I no longer practice in person or virtually through that group.
 But my name may still appear on some insurance companies' roster of in-network providers.

 Are you taking new patients?
 Do you have a waitlist? - Yes and no. My availability is limited.
 I do not keep a chronological waitlist.
 Openings in my schedule are unpredictable and some people may need night or weekend appointments due to work, childcare or other factors while some may need daytime openings.
 I try to respond to calls or e-mails as soon as possible and see if the client's needs match with my schedule availabilities and go from there rather than a "first-come, first served" approach.

-Who are you to define what a man is? – I’m not and I don’t claim to be.
-All I know is that the definition is personal and ever changing in modern culture.
+Who are you to define what a man is? – I’m not and I don’t claim to be defining masculinity.
+All I know is that the definition is personal and changing in modern culture.
 The old ideas of John Wayne isolation and toughness, the man made of marble, no longer works.
 It’s hurting our families, our relationships, our children and - as evidenced the higher rate of male suicide and gun violence – our society.
-At the same time our culture may be swinging to the point of demonizing and pathologizing typical male traits making men feel stigmatized for genetically and culturally influenced thoughts, behaviors, and attitudes.
+At the same time our culture may be swinging to the point of demonizing and pathologizing typical male traits, making men feel stigmatized for genetically and culturally influenced thoughts, behaviors, and attitudes.
 I don’t know what the definition of a man is.
 And maybe you don’t either.
 Come in and we’ll figure it out together and define what it means in YOUR life.